25 Best Google Apps in 2026 to Save Time and Get More Done

 This app takes you on an online tour of over 3,000 historical places and museums in more than 80 countries.
 It is a real experience with high-resolution images of artworks, artifacts, and immersive experiences.

 Along with the artwork, you can read about its history and the story behind it.
-The app lets you explore more with related suggestions that you are interested in.
+The app lets you explore more with related suggestions that interest you.ย

 21. Google Gemini